Production-Grade AI Agent Architecture: Patterns That Actually Work

 Observability

-You cannot run agents in production without observability.
+You genuinely cannot run agents in production without observability.
 At minimum, track:

 - Latency per step and end-to-end